viamrobotics/docs/docs/use-cases/deploy-code.md

 ---
-title: "Manage and deploy code versions for an existing machine"
+title: "Manage and deploy code versions"
 linkTitle: "Manage and deploy code versions"
+type: "docs"
-weight: 40
+weight: 30
 tags: []
 no_list: true
-description: "Deploy and manage module versions as public or private resources with the Viam CLI"
+description: "Deploy and manage module versions as public or private resources with the Viam CLI."
 ---

 You can upload custom modules, either as public resources accessible to all Viam users or as private modules shared exclusively within your organization.